They always say time changes things, but you actually have to change them yourself. Andy Warhol

 I will not make any more resolutions.

 If those sentiments sound familiar, you’re not alone.
 According to Nielsen, these were just a few of the most common New Year’s resolutions.
 And of course, we all know what happens to New Year’s resolutions.
-By mid-February, they are all but forgotten, packed away with the tinsel and Christmas ornaments.
+We are super-motivated leading up to January 1st (those determined to lose weight, for example, may get themselves new workout gear, having found a discount available on a site like Raise) but by mid-February, they are all but forgotten, packed away with the tinsel and Christmas ornaments.
 As a psychologist, I can’t help but wonder why.

 The idea of change is as pristine and alluring as a meadow covered with fresh snow.
 But real change–the action of it–is messy.
 Ugly.
 Sometimes unpleasant.
 And hard.
 Really, really hard.
 That’s one of the reasons why I’ve built my practice around conducting forensic evaluations rather than providing individual therapy.
 When a psychologist provides therapy, he or she meets with a client once a week to identify goals and to arduously work toward them.
 The painstaking process of change.
 In my job, I meet with an inmate once or twice; assess their risk; and most times, never see them again.
 And that’s the way I like it.
 The only thing harder than changing yourself is trying to help someone else change.

 An inmate I evaluated recently (**details have been changed to protect confidentiality), imprisoned for murder for many years, told me an engaging story about his process of change.
 During his fifteen year incarceration, he had racked up many disciplinary infractions for fighting mostly due to his hot temper.
 The same temper which contributed to his fatally stabbing another man during a fight.
-Finally, he decided to attend an anger management program, where other inmates assured him he would receive “tools” that would help him manage his behavior.
+Finally, he decided to attend an anger management program, close to the ones found at Citron Hennessey, where other inmates assured him he would receive tools that would help him manage his behavior.
 After the first six-week course, he had begun to share a bit about himself, but he felt disappointed.
 Where were these tools he had been promised?
-The facilitator encouraged him to take the advanced workshop, so he did, and he continued to grow and learn and alter his behavior, but still—no “tools.”
+The facilitator encouraged him to take the advanced workshop, so he did, and he continued to grow and learn and alter his behavior, but still no tools.
 Again, he approached the facilitator who now urged him to apply to become a mentor and facilitator himself.
 For a moment, he thought, Are they just messing with me?
-It was only then he realized he’d already been given the tools—not a hammer or screwdriver or anything tangible—but the internal skills to change the way he had been responding to situations for most of his life.
+It was only then he realized he’d already been given the tools–not a hammer or screwdriver or anything tangible–but the internal skills to change the way he had been responding to situations for most of his life.
 Sometimes changes happen gradually, on faith, and without immediate realization.
 But, changes never happen without the desire for something different.

 So, on this January 1st, make your resolution.
 Admire the beauty of it.
 Just like the pure, white innocence of that meadow.
 Then, put on your jacket and your snow boots and trudge on in.
 Because, if you want real change, you have to work for it.